Traineeships & Fellowships

 Office of the Dean

-The Dean’s office offers two school-wide traineeships.
+The Dean’s office offers a school-wide traineeship.
 Public Health Traineeships are federally funded and typically awarded as payment of tuition and fees, either in part or whole depending on the availability of funds.
 In order to qualify, a student must be either a U.S. citizen or permanent resident at the time of application.
-Click on the links below to learn more about the programs.
+Click on the link below to learn more about the program.

 Community Health Sciences